Islam4049/Project-1/README.md

  C:\Users\mdisl\OneDrive\Desktop\RUT-SOM-FSF-PT-09-2020-U-C\project-1\Project-1\assets\demo.gif

 ***Features:
-.API Astronomy Picture of the Day;
+.API Astronomy Picture of the Day;.
 .Search pictures and videos by categories;
 .Preview the pictures information with a card;
 .Open the picture or video in another page;